 PBP-2006 sets out minimum asset protection zone distances for various development types.
 The size of the APZ is based on the indicative vegetation classification of the bushfire hazard and the slope of the land on which the bushfire hazard vegetation is located.
 The minimum setback for residential development, and Special Fire Protection Purpose developments, is identified in the following plan (Figure 15).
-Also refer to Stage 1 plan as Figure 18 of this Report.

-Figure 15: plan showing BAL-29 & SFPP setbacks over concept plan (15/11/18)
+Figure 15: plan showing BAL-29 & SFPP setbacks over concept plan